freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

--  To access the *Journalist Interface*, the Application Server, or the Monitor Server, the attacker needs to obtain the admin's login credentials and the admin's *Two-Factor Authentication* device.
+-  To access the *Journalist Interface*, the Application Server, or the Monitor Server, the attacker needs to obtain the admin's login credentials and the admin's two-factor authentication device.
 Unless the attacker has physical access to the servers, the attacker will also need to obtain the onion service values for the Interface and the servers.
 This information is stored in a password-protected